AdamWongCH/fabric-nl-analytics/docs/references.md

 The central idea of this repo is:

-> Structure enables AI to reason over data.
+> Structure enables AI to reason over data more reliably.

-The references above provide the official and technical background for that idea.
+In this repo, “structure” refers to ontology, graph relationships, clear data descriptions, governed examples, and query patterns.
+These structures help reduce ambiguity when users ask questions in natural language.